SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/High Elf Ordinator.md

     effects:
       - effect: At the start of each of their turns, the ordinator can choose one or more effects on them that can be ended by a saving throw.
-The effects instead end at the end of the ordinator's turn
+The effects instead end at the end of the ordinator's turn.
   - type: feature
     feature_type: ability
     name: Fountains Roar, Now Free From the Earth